READ GENESIS 30-33

 Within genetics there are complexities about the color of goats /sheep wool 🐐 and those in the field of genetics study it extensively today.
 If you want to read more about the possible reasoning with the branches check out the link below.

 He is physically wrestling with a man who won’t give his name.
 Just before daybreak their exchange becomes life altering for Jacob.
 Proverbs is correct the eyes of the Lord are everywhere and he takes note of everything that happens.
 (Proverbs 15:3 TPT) Jacob has been in a struggle with men and God from his birth.
-Consider his life so far, named Jacob for heel grabbing onto his brother Esau, struggling about wages and wives given by Laban, the constant challenges of deceit and manipulation are all around him.
+Consider his life so far, named Jacob for heel grabbing onto his brother Esau, struggling over wages and wives given by Laban, and the constant challenges of deceit and manipulation are all around him.
 An internal conflict must be brewing within him returning to his home and facing the feared wrath of Esau.

-The attempts at peacemaking with his twin brother Esau are sent with gifts, and risk is taken.
+The attempts at peacemaking with his twin Esau are sent with gifts, and risk is taken.
 The reward is so sweet Jacob describes it as seeing the face of God.

 “No, please; if I find favor with you, then accept my present from my hand; for truly to see your face is like seeing the face of God….”
 Gen. 33:10.